Marine Debris Control

 Floating Pollution Problem in Saltwater or Freshwater

-The National Oceanic and Atmospheric Administration calls marine debris "a global problem that requires global solutions."
-Trash items end up in marine environments as a result of being discarded, falling off vessels, entering with stormwater discharges, to name a few.
-Such debris continues to be a pollution problem in both salt water and fresh, whether in calm inland lakes or among the ocean currents.
+Marine debris is "a global problem that requires global solutions," according to the National Oceanic and Atmospheric Administration.
+Trash items end up in marine environments as a result of being discarded, falling off vessels, and entering with stormwater discharges, to name a few.
+Marine debris continues to be a pollution problem in both saltwater and fresh, whether in calm inland lakes or among the ocean currents.

 Diversion of floating marine debris is a common remediation tactic in applications where the water is moving, such as rivers or oceans.
 With a properly deployed boom in place, debris from upstream runs along the edge and continues downstream.
 Where ocean currents and waves keep surface debris in constant motion, a boom that takes advantage of prevailing conditions can deflect the material effectively.

 Some applications, particularly where the water is calm, call for a containment strategy – encircling the debris for the purpose of cleaning it up.
 Others require exclusion: creation of a perimeter to keep certain areas free of the unwanted material.
 Booms can deflect debris and direct the materials to an area designated for staging of cleanup activities.